471. People Please No More: Healthy Boundaries & Releasing Relationships with Love (AMA w/Luke)

 And, uh, I think a lot of things can be worked out that might seem untenable on their face if both parties have the capacity to listen and to truly act out of love and have a desire for harmony and cooperation.
 But it takes two to tango.
 And on the spiritual path, uh, something I've observed over and over again is you have, um, in terms of a romantic partnership or friendships, you have one person who, for whatever reason is called to their spiritual evolution and becomes more and more committed and devoted to awakening.
 And the other party just gets left behind because they're not interested for whatever reason.
 They don't have the proclivity to be interested in such things.

-And I find that that is one of the most common divides, at least in the communities that I roll in, is one person is all in and they really want to grow spiritually or get into personal development and the other person doesn't and they're unwilling to change.
+And I find that that is one of the most common divides, at least in the communities that I roll in, is one person is all in and they really want to grow spiritually or get into the other person doesn't and they're unwilling to change.
 And then you have two ships that were parallel on a sea and one is veering off into calmer waters in their spiritual practices.
 And the other one, for whatever reason, refuses and just wants to go straight.
 So it's like, did the person who veered leave the relationship or did the person who went straight leave the relationship?

 And the fact is that we also go through cycles.
 I mean, I know this, especially with my career and also many relationships and spiritual teachers or books or philosophies that I've immersed myself in, is that sometimes things are good for both for some time, and the purpose that they were meant to serve has been fulfilled.
 Things come to fruition.
 Things have seasons.
 You plant a garden, nothing happens.
 Then some sprouts pop up.
 Then some little buds.
 Then you've got some flowers or fruits or vegetables, and then winter comes and they recede and become compost again.
 And so the cycle begins.
 And so things are constantly being birthed and being deathed over and over again.